 Of all the upland bird dogs, only owners of turkey hunting dogs will permit them to flush cranes and geese in the spring.
 While there are other upland bird dogs that run big (think field-trial pointers and setters accompanied by hunters on horseback), none of those dogs are trained (or permitted) to flush birds at great distances (they're trained to stand rock-still and point birds).

-Puppies begin by chasing every fly in the window, then butterflies and everything else that flies, up to the big game of all birds, the wild turkey.
-Their fascination with the big birds easily extends to cranes.
-Flushing cranes in the off season polishes their skills for finding and scattering turkeys in the fall.
-There's nothing more fun for a bird dog than wild turkeys, and then there's cranes.
-Other than chasing Cranes away themselves, the farmer's alternative is Avipel® (for corn or rice only, there is no chemical remedy for predation on beans, alfalfa or anything else) at $6/acre (2018 Wis. price).
+Our puppies begin by chasing every fly in the window, to moths, butterflies and anything else that flies, up to the big game of all birds, the wild turkey.
+Their fascination with the big birds easily extends to cranes and geese.
+Flushing them in the off season polishes their skills for finding and scattering turkeys in the fall.
+There's nothing more fun for a bird dog than wild turkeys, and then there's geese and cranes.
+Other than chasing them away by themselves, the farmer's alternative is Avipel® (for corn or rice only, there is no chemical remedy for predation on beans, alfalfa or anything else) at $6/acre (2018 Wis. price).
 These special dogs save farmers the expense.

 The cool spring weather is ideal for the exercise.
 In Wisconsin, I started March 23, a good month before cranes nest, until June 7, when the corn is high enough that the kernel was disintegrated.
 We do this to protect the corn during approximately the first 8 days after it emerges, the only time it is vulnerable to predation from cranes.
 After that, cranes in corn fields are only eating bugs.
 We save cranes by preventing them from predating on the fields.
 The dog gets rid of her pent-up energy and the farmer is glad to see a fast dog on his fields during the critical period.
 Four pictures at right and left were a trifecta of cranes, geese and turkeys on a particularly vulnerable field.
 For a few minutes the dog thought she was in heaven.